Documentation · Attribution · Models + Reconciliation Panel

 Connect what you have today.
 See what's possible.
 Add more sources when ready.

 Each source you add fills in another column.
 Each missing source shows a "missing" data-coverage chip instead of breaking the page.
-This is enforced at the code level by the source-additive guardrail canary (GL#381): every JOIN to a source-attached datasource (ad_spend_daily, shopify_reported_metrics, orders_enriched_mv, visitor_payments) must be a LEFT JOIN (or LEFT ANY / LEFT ASOF / FULL OUTER).
+This is enforced at the code level by the source-additive guardrail canary (GL#381): every JOIN to a source-attached stream (ad spend, Shopify-reported metrics, enriched orders, visitor payments) must be a LEFT JOIN (or LEFT ANY / LEFT ASOF / FULL OUTER).
 INNER JOIN = build violation.
-The canary walks the pipe SQL and fails the postbuild if anyone accidentally writes INNER JOIN ad_spend_daily; sister rule to GL#368/371 (token-chain canary) and GL#256/313 (source-additive principle).
+The canary walks the query SQL and fails the postbuild if anyone accidentally writes an INNER JOIN against an ad-spend source; sister rule to GL#368/371 (token-chain canary) and GL#256/313 (source-additive principle).

 You can never get into a state where adding more data makes things worse.
 That's the structural promise.